10cc: 1999–present: 10cc touring band, GG/06

+A new 10cc touring member, Keith Hayman (keyboards), switched with Mike Stevens in 2006 and continued to do so until 2011.
 The band released a live album and DVD titled Clever Clogs in 2008 featuring Kevin Godley on several songs, including GG/06's "BeautifulLoser.com".

-In early 2009, Gouldman's 10cc launched its official website, 10ccworld.com (now 10cc.world).
+In early 2009, Gouldman's 10cc launched its website, 10ccworld.com (now 10cc.world).
 Since the release, the website offered various live recordings of the shows through its online store.
-Regarding new 10cc studio release Gouldman has said that without Stewart, Creme or Godley, there will never be another 10cc album, though he is happy to play past albums in concert.

-To celebrate the 40th anniversary of the band's formation 10cc performed a concert at the Royal Albert Hall on 10 May 2012 with Kevin Godley performing several songs with the band.
+Regarding new 10cc studio releases, Gouldman has said that without Stewart, Creme or Godley, there will never be another 10cc album, though he is happy to play past albums in concert.
+Celebrating the 40th anniversary of the band's formation, 10cc performed a concert at the Royal Albert Hall on 10 May 2012 with Kevin Godley performing several songs with the band.
 Universal Music also issued two box sets for this occasion.
 The first one titled Tenology, a four-CD/one-DVD retrospective, was released on 19 November 2012.
 All four original members helped choose the track listing and gave interviews to Paul Lester as part of the project.
 The second box set titled Classic Album Selection featured albums from The Original Soundtrack to Live and Let Live along with bonus tracks.

-In 2016, Godley recorded a video performance of "Somewhere in Hollywood" for 10cc's live performance of the album Sheet Music during that year.
-The same year Keith Hayman again replaced Mike Stevens on keyboards.

 In December 2015, BBC Four released the hour-long documentary titled I'm Not in Love: The Story of 10cc.
+In 2016 Godley recorded a video performance of "Somewhere in Hollywood" for 10cc's live performance of the album Sheet Music during that year.
+The same year, Keith Hayman again replaced Mike Stevens on keyboards.